Expert Exchange: Raman spectroscopy training

 Next Call For Europlanet Expert Exchange Programme

-Applications should be made before the next call deadline of 31 December 2022.
-Visits through this call should take place between 1 February and 31 July 2023.
+The deadline for the next call will be 30 September 2023.
+Visits through this call should take place between 1 November 2023 and 31 January 2024.